Financial Planning For Your Next Deployment

 Basic Pay and Allowances Are Only A Part of the Picture

 Basic pay and allowances are only a part of the military compensation picture.
-Many military members qualify for special pays and incentives that are part of the service’s recruitment and retention efforts.
+Many military members qualify for special pay and incentives that are part of the service’s recruitment and retention efforts.
 Some compensate members for assignment to hazardous or difficult duty conditions.

 1. Verify Pay Before You Leave

-All dependents and marital status need to be updated in the Defense Enrollment Eligibility Reporting System (DEERS) (https://tricare.mil/deers) to ensure proper health care coverage.
-The dependent documents also need to be processed by the unit’s Personnel Services in order to ensure that the Service Member is getting proper financial benefits for their families.
+All dependents and marital status information must be updated in the Defense Enrollment Eligibility Reporting System (DEERS) to ensure proper healthcare coverage.
+The dependent documents also need to be processed by the unit’s Personnel Services to ensure that the Service Member is receiving proper financial benefits for their families.

 An example of this would be if a unit deployed to the Kosovo region, but the Service Member is in Bosnia.
 There is a pay difference between the two areas, even if the same unit is represented in both.
 Additional information can be found with the Service Member’s respective Unit Personnel or Pay Branch.

-2. Visit DoD Provided Financial Planner
+2. Visit DoD DoD-provided Financial Planner

 - Consolidating and paying down debt

-- Saving for retirement or collegereating
+- Saving for retirement or college

 - Creating a financial plan that will lead to financial security